 If you’re diagnosed with a terminal illness and have less than 12 months to live, you can withdraw from your LISA without penalty.
 This requires medical certification and HMRC approval, but provides essential financial flexibility during difficult circumstances.

-What to Do If HMRC Blocks Your LISA Withdrawal
+What to Do If a LISA Withdrawal Is Delayed or Refused

 Immediate Actions to Take